 Enter your domain username and password, and click Sign in.
 As a side note, the RD Web Access page can be fully customized based on your organization’s needs.

 As a side note, if you are validating Remote Desktop Services on Azure Stack by using a Self-Signed Certificate and not using a third-party certificate, then you need to export the certificate manually from the RD Gateway machine and import it on the machine from where you want to access the applications.
 If you don’t do that, you will get an error stating that “This computer can’t verify the identity of the RD Gateway.
 It’s not safe to connect to servers that can’t be identified“.
 For production, it’s recommended to update the certificate on the RD Gateway and use a third-party certificate.

 Finally, you can connect to the remote application and verify it’s accessible.
-You can also test the load balancing by turning off one of the RD Session Host (RDSH-0 or RDSH-1) and ensure that you are still able to access Remote App sessions.
+You can also test the load balancing by turning off one of the RD Session Hosts (RDSH-0 or RDSH-1) and ensuring that you are still able to access Remote App sessions.

-At the time of this writing, you can only host remote application and remote desktop session based on RD Session Host.
+At the time of this writing, you can only host remote applications and remote desktop sessions based on RD Session Host.
 Virtual Desktop Infrastructure (VDI) based on RD Virtualization Host is not yet available on Azure Stack.

 Thank you for reading my blog.